What Do Foxes Eat? Wild & Urban Fox Diet Info & Habits

 winter fox

-The changing seasons play a significant role in determining the diet of these animals.
-As the seasons change, so do the availability and type of food sources.
+As the seasons change, so do the availability and type of food sources:

 Threats to foxes’ natural diet